lhindman/cs121-mod04-examples/README.md

     Random generator = new Random(123);
     ```

+## Data Comparison Experimentation
+1. Open *FloatingPointComparison.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Experiment by decreasing TOLERANCE values, identifying which provide a match that is "close enough"
+    ```
+    final double TOLERANCE = 0.00000000000001;
+    final double TOLERANCE = 0.000000000000001;
+    final double TOLERANCE = 0.0000000000000001;
+    final double TOLERANCE = 0.00000000000000001;
+    final double TOLERANCE = 0.000000000000000001;
+    ```

+1. Open *ObjectComparison.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Modify the comparison between p1 and p3 (line 31) to be a comparison between p1 and p2 as shown below.
+What is the result and why?
+    ```
+    if (p1 == p2)
+    ```

+    - Modify the comparison between p1 and p2 (line 15) to be a comparison between p1 and p3 as shown below.
+What is the result and why?
+    ```
+    if (p1.equals(p3))
+    ```
 ## Switch Statement Experimentation
 1. Open *GradeReport.java*, read the code and run it to ensure it functions properly.
 Then work through each of the experiments below and record your observations.
     - Run the program with each of the following grades as input values and record the results of each.